These Bylaws reflect changes approved by the SBA Board of Directors at the SBA meeting on September 16th, 2013.

 - The requester will then receive a reimbursement check from ASUCI.

-D. Requirements for Funding Submissions to the Appropriations Committee and Appropriations Committee considerations for funding certain requests.
+F. Requirements for Funding Submissions to the Appropriations Committee and Appropriations Committee considerations for funding certain requests.

 Section 1: Law Event Approval Form (Mandatory)

-- Timeliness of your budget submission;
+- Timeliness of the LEAF submission;

-- Management of your past semester(s) funding;
+- Management of past semester(s) funding;

 - Amount of specificity in your organization's request;